mongodb/terraform-provider-mongodbatlas/website/docs/r/database_user.html.markdown

 ## Import

-Database users can be imported using project ID and username, in the format `GROUPID-USERNAME`, e.g.
+Database users can be imported using project ID and username, in the format `PROJECTID-USERNAME`, e.g.

 ```
 $ terraform import mongodbatlas_database_user.my_user 1112222b3bf99403840e8934-my_user